byrnedo/capitan/README.md

 Number of instances of the container to run.
 Default is 1.

 NOTE: this is untested with links ( I don't use links )

+#### `link`
+An attempt to resolve a link to the first instance of a container is made.
+Otherwise the unresolved name is used.

+WARNING: When scaling, if the link resolves to a container defined in capitan's config, it will always resolve to the first instance.
+For example: `app link mycontainer:some-alias` will always resolve to `<project>_mycontainer_1`

+#### `volumes-from`

+An attempt to resolve a volume-from arg to the first instance of a container is made.
+Otherwise the unresolved name is used.

+WARNING: When scaling, if the container name resolves to a container defined in capitan's config, it will always resolve to the first instance.
+For example: `app volumes-from mycontainer` will always resolve to `<project>_mycontainer_1`

 ####`global project`
 The project name, defaults to current working directory